This article may contain compensated links. Learn more in our disclaimer.

 Riga is the capital of Latvia.
 And as you probably know – you are reading these lines on a blog We Are From Latvia.
 Yes, we two, founders of this blog, are from Latvia.
 How obvious!
 Una is from Riga.
 But I was born in a small town at the East of Latvia, not far from the border between Latvia and Russia.
 But then I moved to Riga to study there.
 And for the last 8 years, before we two started to travel extensively, I called Riga my home.

 Riga is also Latvia’s largest city both by population and territory.
 About a half of Latvia’s population – a little bit less than 1 million people – is living in Riga.
 And by territory Riga is three times larger than Paris.

-Riga International Airport is the only airport in Latvia
+Riga International Airport Is the Only International Airport in Latvia

 If you are traveling to Riga/Latvia by plane Riga International Airport is where you will arrive.
-It’s the only airport in Latvia.
+It’s the only international airport in Latvia.
 Anyway it’s modern, nice and clean airport.
 Not too big, but not tiny either.
-In total at the summer of 2016 20 airlines were operating from Riga International Airport.
+In total at the end of summer 2016 20 airlines were operating from Riga International Airport.
 And several budget airlines, like Ryanair, WizzAir, Vueling and Norwegian are operating from here as well.

 Getting from Riga International Airport to Riga city center is possible by public bus, number 22.
 It has a stop few hundred meters away from the airport’s entrance.
 Once you are out of the airport, go to the right!